sagemath/trac_to_gh/Issue 8743.md

 # Issue 8743: change_ring on a rational matrix may return self

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8743

 Original creator: jason